 PhD applications will be considered in any research area of: accounting, financial markets and banking, entrepreneurship, innovation, strategy, sustainability, corporate social responsibility, accountability and governance, human resources management, organisational behaviour, information technology/systems, management science, operational research, supply chain management, risk management, digital and data driven marketing and health management.

-n addition, following the training needs assessment, students are likely to be recommended to attend other modules and/or training programmes in the Business School or in other Schools, including the Graduate School.
-The rest of the programme is research-oriented,with students conducting original research under the guidance of their supervisors.
+- In addition, following the training needs assessment, students are likely to be recommended to attend other modules and/or training programmes in the Business School or in other Schools, including the Graduate School.
+The rest of the Management PhD Research Programmes programme at the University of Southampton is research-oriented,with students conducting original research under the guidance of their supervisors.

 We provide supervision across a broad range of topics, including